 Nettle leaves dried for a tisane boast a number of potential health properties.
-It is a common ingredient in folk medicine because of its high iron content and diuretic properties.
+It is a common ingredient in folk medicine because of its iron content and diuretic properties.
 Research has also linked nettle extract with antiproliferative (prevents spread of cells, especially malignant cells) effects on human prostate cancer cells.
 Nettle comes with the warning that drinking an excessive amount may result in an increased amount of estrogen in the body.

 For more information about the health benefits of Nettle and other types of herbs, and for direct sources of the above information, check out our Herbal Tea Health Benefits page!